 exascale supercomputing deployment in Europe

 This partnership provides a joint offering for the first exascale supercomputers in Europe.
 It will offer European customers of the two companies the possibility to combine SiPearl’s high-performance and low-power microprocessor Rhea with Intel’s family of general-purpose GPU Ponte Vecchio obtaining a high-performance compute node.

 To enable this combination, SiPearl plans to port and optimize oneAPI to the Rhea processor.
 This will increase developer productivity and workload performance by providing a single programming solution across the heterogenous compute node.

-NVIDIA and SiPearl will develop a proxy platform for porting activities and SVE workload analysis combining the strengths of SiPearl microprocessor (such as HBM memory) and NVIDIA GPU (including massive parallelism and throughput).
+NVIDIA and SiPearl will develop a proxy platform for porting activities and SVE workload analysis combining the strengths of their respective solutions.

 Hewlett Packard Enterprise (HPE) and SiPearl will jointly develop an end-to-end supercomputing offering that combines HPE’s supercomputing solutions designed to meet next-generation requirements in performance and scale, and SiPearl’s upcoming Rhea microprocessor.